etienneschalk/scientific-data-viewer/README.md

 3. **Context menu from File Explorer**:

    - Right-click on any supported file (or folder)
-   - Select "Open in Scientific Data Viewer"
+   - Select "Open Scientific Data Viewer" for single file or folder
+   - Select "Open Scientific Data Viewer for Selection" to open multiple selected multiple files or folders
    - Command "View: Split Editor" is NOT supported

 4. **From command palette**: